tunesmith/adnd-combat-tools/doc/CombatOrder.md

 What about fighting with two weapons?
 Would the second weapon affect the order somehow?
 Would it matter?
 I think it wouldn't, since it is one attack routine.

+Hmm, I might need to record reach for monsters with natural attack... for when they charge or receive a charge.